chenditc/prepare_data/workflow.md

 ### Data storage
-- 1. raw_data - train.csv
+- 1. raw_data ( train.csv / test.csv )
--             - test.csv
 - 2. raw_data_schema      // How to read from the raw_data
 - 3. pre_processed_data   // data after parsing and etc., stored as spark sql
 - 4. data_property        // Store feature table
-- 5. data_mining_schema   // Schema that transform data schema to schema that describe the nature of the data
--                         // Eg. time, address, zipcode, id, float, string and etc.
+- 5. data_mining_schema   // Schema that transform data schema to schema that describe the nature of the data.
+Eg. time, address, zipcode, id, float, string and etc.